When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

 How does a shutdown impact military and retiree pay and benefits or payments from the Department of Veterans Affairs?

-Although active duty troops and Guard and Reservists on active duty orders are expected to show-up for work during a shutdown, they will not get paid unless Congress passes a separate piece of legislation to do so.
-Such a bill was awaiting action from the House and Senate Saturday.
+Although active-duty troops and Guard and Reservists on active-duty orders are expected to show up for work during a shutdown, they do not get paid unless Congress passes a separate piece of legislation to do so.

-Guard and Reserve drill days scheduled for during the shutdown will likely be canceled, while those at drill when the shutdown started are likely being sent home.
-Guardsmen and Reservists should check with their units for more information.
+Guard and Reserve drill days scheduled for during the 2018 shutdown were to be canceled, while those on drill when the shutdown started were likely to be sent home.
+Guardsmen and Reservists were instructed to check with their units for more information in both 2018 and ahead of the looming 2021 closure.

 Retiree Pay and SBP Payments

-Military retirees would still receive their regular pension checks in the event of a shutdown, as would those receiving a Survivor's Benefit Plan (SBP) payment.
+Military retirees were to still receive their regular pension checks in the event of a shutdown in January 2019, as were those receiving a Survivor Benefit Plan (SBP) payment.

-That's because those funds are paid from a different account that is not impacted by the annual funding bill Congress has yet to pass.
+That's because those funds were paid from a different account that was not impacted by the annual funding bill Congress had yet to pass.

 Troops Killed in Action

-Newly bereaved family members would not receive the Pentagon's $100,000 death gratuity during a shutdown or military-funded travel to Dover Air Force Base, Delaware, or elsewhere for the dignified transfer or military funeral or memorial.
+During the January 2019 shutdown, newly bereaved family members were not to receive the Pentagon's $100,000 death gratuity during a shutdown or military-funded travel to Dover Air Force Base, Delaware, or elsewhere for the dignified transfer or military funeral or memorial.

 VA Disability Pay & GI BIll Benefits

-Like retiree pay, VA disability pay and GI Bill payments are both funded through different legislation than is at risk on the Hill.
-For that reason, those checks are unlikely to be affected by a brief shutdown.
+Like retiree pay, VA disability pay and GI Bill payments were both funded through different legislation than was at risk on the Hill during the January 2019 shutdown.
+For that reason, those checks were not to be affected.

-However, during the last shutdown in 2013, VA officials warned that if the closure extended beyond several weeks, disability checks were unlikely to go out to more than 5.1 million veterans.
+However, during the 2013 shutdown, VA officials warned that if the closure extended beyond several weeks, disability checks were unlikely to go out to more than 5.1 million veterans.

 Military Moves and Travel

-Military families about to make a permanent change of station (PCS) move or troops preparing for temporary travel (TDY) have their travel on hold until after the shutdown, according to guidance issued by the Defense Department late Jan.
-19.
+Military families about to make a permanent change of station (PCS) move or troops preparing for temporary travel (TDY) had their travel on hold until after the January 2019 shutdown.
+In 2021, families and troops were warned that PCS moves would be delayed.

 Medical Care on Base

-While military hospitals and on base dental clinics will stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- will be canceled until the shutdown is lifted.
+While military hospitals and on-base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- were to be canceled until the shutdown was lifted in both early 2019 and 2021.

-Contact your clinic or hospital to find out more about your scheduled care.
+Families were instructed to contact their clinic or hospital to find out more about their scheduled care.

 Medical Care off Base

-The shut down does not impact off base medical care provided through Tricare, the guidance states.
+The shutdown did not impact off-base medical care provided through Tricare, the guidance noted.

 On-Base Child Care

-On-base military child care centers will stay open on a case-by-case basis, depending on whether they are seen as "essential."
-Users should contact their specific Child Development Center (CDC) for details.
+On-base military child care centers were to stay open in 2018 on a case-by-case basis, depending on whether they are seen as "essential."
+Users were asked to contact their specific Child Development Center (CDC) for details.

-Department of Defense Education Activity (DoDEA) schools will stay open during a shutdown.
-However, all extracurricular activities, such as sporting events, will be canceled, the guidance says.
+Department of Defense Education Activity (DoDEA) schools were to stay open during the 2018 shutdown.
+However, all extracurricular activities, such as sporting events, were to be canceled, the guidance said.

-On-base schools that are operated by local school districts are not be affected by a shutdown.
+On-base schools that are operated by local school districts were not affected by a shutdown.

 Commissaries, Exchanges and MWR

-Military exchanges will remain open during a shutdown thanks to the way they are funded.
+In January 2019, military exchanges were to remain open during a shutdown, thanks to the way they are funded.

-Stateside commissaries, however, will close by Tuesday night, officials said, while those outside the U.S. and in some rural locations will remain open since they are considered "essential."
-Those include two stores in Guam, a store in Puerto Rico, and commissaries at Marine Corps Mountain Warfare Training Center Bridgeport and Fort Irwin in California; Coast Guard Station Kodiak and Fort Greely in Alaska; and Dugway Proving Ground, Utah.
+Stateside commissaries, however, were to close by three days after the shutdown started, officials said, while those outside the U.S. and in some rural locations were to remain open since they are considered "essential."
+Those included two stores in Guam, a store in Puerto Rico and commissaries at Marine Corps Mountain Warfare Training Center Bridgeport and Fort Irwin in California; Coast Guard Station Kodiak and Fort Greely in Alaska; and Dugway Proving Ground, Utah.

-MWR activities will temporarily shutter on a case-by-case basis due to how those services are funded.
+Morale, Welfare and Recreation (MWR) activities were to shutter temporarily on a case-by-case basis due to how those services are funded.

 -- Amy Bushatz can be reached at email@example.com.